NaradaOates/linux-notes/mouting-ntfs-hdd-ubuntu.md

 ```bash
 sudo blkid /dev/sda1
 ```
 Block ID queries a specific partitiion and returns detailed information about it.
 It would return the exact UUID, filesystem, type, and label.
-This method is more reliable than `lslbk -f` for getting the precise UUID.
+Prior research into the process informed me that this method is more reliable than `lslbk -f` for getting the precise UUID.

 **UUID:** `5C82099B8207B32`